Updated on June 21st, 2022

 If you find yourself saying “check, check, check…” to all of these, then congratulations!
 Now you just need to learn how to find the scholarships and get your child to start applying.
 If you want to learn our tricks to finding scholarships and avoiding scams, grab a spot to our free webinar here: https://thescholarshipsystem.com/freewebinarpst

 If you don’t think your child meets all of these, do not worry!
 You have time.
 How do I know?
 Because I know from experience that your child can apply for scholarships all the way until their senior year in college (which is exactly what I did.)
 Yes, they can apply all the way through college which means they can start getting competitive today and then start applying.
 Still, you’ll want to get them started ASAP of course!

-If you want some more help on scholarships, grab a spot to our free webinar: 6-Steps to Secure College Scholarships (and Graduate Debt-Free.)
-We cover tons of information including which loan will cost students $27k+ extra for college, different types of debt-free money your child won't have to pay back, how to avoid scams and find scholarships your child is actually eligible for and so much more.
+If you want some more help on how to get money for college (including scholarships,) grab a spot for our free webinar: 6-Steps to Secure College Scholarships (and Graduate Debt-Free.)
+We cover tons of information including which loan will cost students $27k+ extra for college, different types of debt-free money your child won’t have to pay back, how to avoid scams, and find scholarships your child is actually eligible for and so much more.
 See you there!

 Leave a Reply